Rchana/python-projects/README.md

 # python-projects

-This repository contains the following mini python projects created by myself to apply my understanding of Python:
+This repository contains mini python projects/scripts created by myself to apply my understanding of Python.
-- Dice simulator
-- Guess the number
-- Mad libs generator
-- Hangman
-- Alarm clock
-- Temperature converter